rangertaha/gotal/README.md

 **INDEPENDENT RESEARCH**: Before making any trading or investment decisions, you should conduct your own research and analysis and/or consult with qualified financial professionals.

 ## License

 See [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md) for details.

 ## Author